Global Development Head, Strategic Partnerships Team, Novartis

 CDL Recovery is not focused on health solutions (e.g., treatments, vaccines) or always-on solutions (e.g., PPE, surface-coating materials).
 CDL Recovery is also not focused on automation that enables commerce under physical distancing (e.g., robots) or goods and services that will experience an increase in demand due to physical-distancing restrictions (e.g., home entertainment).
 These are important and will be included in the core CDL streams that will resume in the fall.

 All types of innovative teams may apply – startups, corporations, informal collaborations, sole inventors, social impact ventures, and not-for-profit initiatives.
-Successful teams will participate in a series of objective-setting sessions between April and August.
+Accepted teams attend five in-person objective-setting sessions between October and June.
 CDL is a non-profit organization.
 There are no fees for participation and CDL does not take any equity.
-CDL Recovery follows the traditional CDL program structure at twice the regular cadence.
 Learn more about the CDL program.

 Contact firstname.lastname@example.org to discuss the program with someone from the CDL Recovery team.

 CDL mentors include accomplished medical and health experts, entrepreneurs, experienced operators, active angel and venture investors, world-leading scientists, engineers, and economists.
 Mentors meet via the Virtual CDL platform to help founders set objectives over the duration of the program.

 For more information or to schedule an introduction meeting with the CDL team, email